 The Brief Therapy Institute (BTI) focuses on the client's strengths and resources.
 The goal is to work with clients to assist them in discovering creative solutions to their unique problems.
 Therapists are trained to work with families and individuals of diverse ethnic and cultural backgrounds, religious affiliations, and sexual orientations.
 Most clients are able to turn things around in 5 to 10 sessions.

-Medical Family Therapy is a collaboration between the Department of Family Therapy and NSU’s Dr. Kiran C. Patel College of Osteopathic Medicine (KPCOM) to provide brief, therapeutic interventions for patients facing medical challenges.
+Medical Family Therapy is a collaboration between the Department of Couple and Family Therapy and NSU’s Dr. Kiran C. Patel College of Osteopathic Medicine (KPCOM) to provide brief, therapeutic interventions for patients facing medical challenges.
 This is a supplemental service provided to patients who are referred by their NSU physicians in the Ziff Medical Clinic.

 Graduate students choose from more than 70 community-based externship sites to complete the clinical portion of their program.
 Students have options in the tri-county area which include hospitals, addiction treatment centers, childcare centers and schools, homeless shelters, equine therapy, and private practices.